waq1129/DRD/README.md

-# DRD
+# DRD code for Wu et.al, 2014

-Run test_1D.m for a 1D simulation
+Run test_1D.m for a 1D simulation.

-Run test_fmri.m for a classification task with a fMRI dataset from Haxby 2001
+Run test_fmri.m for a classification task with a fMRI dataset from Haxby 2001.